konaraddi/learnpython/exercises.md

 * Make a list of all your favorite foods.
 Then make a list of all your favorite hobbies.
 Combine these lists, and call it `favorites`.
+Print them all out.

+* Make a list of all the TV shows or movies you've watched this year.
+Then figure out how many TV shows or movies you've watched (hint: you don't need to count them yourself!)

 ### 005 User Input